Many or all companies we feature compensate us. Compensation and editorial

 Pros and Cons of Consolidating Student Loans

-Note that federal loan consolidation is not the same as private loan refinancing.
-Refinancing involves replacing your loans with a private student loan.
-It can reduce your interest rate, but it may cause you to lose access to federal repayment plans and forgiveness programs.
-This guide will focus on federal student loan consolidation, including its pros and cons and how to apply.
+It’s important to note that consolidation differs from refinancing.
+While refinancing can lower your interest rate by replacing your federal loans with a private loan, it may also cause you to lose access to federal repayment plans and forgiveness programs.
+This guide focuses on the pros and cons of federal loan consolidation and how to apply.

 Federal student loan consolidation involves applying for a Direct Consolidation Loan from Federal Student Aid to replace one or more of your current federal student loans.
 You won’t pay a fee to consolidate your loans, and it can simplify repayment if you’re juggling multiple loans with different loan servicers.